ETHNOMUSICOLOGISTAlternate Career Titles:

 Ethnomusicologists can find work in a number of different settings like universities, libraries, and museums, along within the Recording Industry Association of America.
-There is currently a growing interest in the field, which may make it easier to obtain an entry-level position.

 It’s common for many Ethnomusicologists to move into traditional teaching roles after they’ve had some time and experience in the field.
 One can advance their career by taking on more advanced, in-depth experiences with cultures in areas not previously researched.

 To get started in this position, one should have a bachelor’s degree.
 But, to earn more and obtain more advanced positions, a graduate degree is necessary.
 Study areas include sociology, anthropology, psychology or other cultural study areas.